valiapatova/react-project/readme.md

 ## `UI` have specific views:

-* Catalogs – list of all records - for the publicly visible services offered by the company, for medical records /cards/ viewed by a registered user.
+* Catalogs – list of all medical records and company services.
+  Services offered by the company are publicly visible, medical files/cards/ are reviewed by a registered user.

 * Details – information about a specific record

-* Collection - `posts` have all CRUD operations  to create, read, update and delete medical cards.
+* Collection - `posts` and `comments` have all `CRUD` operations  to create, read, update and delete `medical cards`.

 * Logged-in users `create` entries in the `posts` collection and make `relationship` to the `comments` collection - intended for entering diagnoses to a specific medical card by postId.